strongbox/strongbox-docs/Home.md

   * You don't have to grant access to third-parties to your VCS in order to share your code with them
 * The continuous integration servers don't have to rely on external services to resolve artifacts and builds are faster.
 * If the remote repository, which is being proxied, is down, the artifacts can still be resolved from the cache, if they have previously been requested.
+* Storing artifacts in an artifact repository manager, instead of under a version control server means that you'll be able to have smaller source repositories.
+If you're using a distributed version control such as Git, Mercurial and so on, this will make a huge difference when cloning a project, because you wouldn't have to waste time and space checking out the entire history or libraries from version control, when you would only be needing a significantly smaller sub-set of them.